rosehartman/frog-trap/trap_model_manduscript copy.md

 Many human modifications can cause ecological traps.
 Some well-known examples are resort lights on beaches which cause baby sea turtles to crawl the wrong direction upon hatching (Tuxbury and Slamon 2005), glass windows which elicit oviposition responses in mayflies, and floating garbage that resembles food to seabirds (Robertson et al 2013).
 Introduced species may cause inappropriate mating responses or habitat settlement cues (Schlaepfer et al. 2005).
 Introduced predators may be particularly problematic because native prey have not evolved to recognize them, and therefore fail to respond with anti-predator behaviors (Sih et al. 2010).
 If patches with predators are consistently superior in other habitat characteristics or resource availability (nesting sites, vegetation, water chemistry, prey food resources etc) then ecological traps in the landscape could cause the entire population to decline despite the presence of predator-free patches.

-On the other hand, sink habitats may have value to organisms if they help maintain a population through risk-spreading or bet-hedging in a stochastically-varying environment (Philippi and Seger 1989) **[Am I using this ref right?]**.
+On the other hand, sink habitats may have value to organisms if they help maintain a population through risk-spreading or bet-hedging in a stochastically-varying environment (Holt 1997) **[Am I using this ref right? - Yes, though come to think of it, we could just use the Holt paper again, it gives a better explanation]**.
 Frequent changes in patch quality may mean that a patch that is a sink on average may actually have convey higher fitness value at some times, facilitating metapopulation persistence (Holt 1997, Jansen and Yoshimura 1998).
 Some individuals selecting such patches may be better for metapopulation growth and persistence than all individuals selecting the higher quality habitats, since temporary fluctuations in patch quality will affect a lower proportion of individuals.

 Traditional models of source-sink dynamics assume passive dispersal, while most models that include habitat choice assume perfect information about habitat quality with organisms displaying ideal free distributions (reviewed by Piper 2011).
-Delibes et al. (2001b) used a deterministic metapopulation model to examine how the equilibrium of a metapopulation changed as a function of the proporation of sink habitats, and showed that this relationship was smooth where organisms had perfect information, but had a sharp extinction threshold when the sink habitats were traps.
-However, environmental fluctuation might change these dynamics, as sometimes even traps may have value.
-A "trap" at the individual scale mau not be a "trap" at the population scale in these cases.
+When these assumptions are relaxed, population dynamics change.
+FOr example, Delibes et al. (2001b) used a deterministic model to examine how the equilibrium of a metapopulation changed as a function of the proporation of sink habitats, and showed a smooth relationship where organisms had perfect information, but a sharp extinction threshold when the sink habitats were traps.
+However, environmental fluctuation might change these dynamics, as sometimes even sink may have value during certain time periods.
+In these cases, a "trap" at the individual scale may not be a "trap" at the population scale.

 Since traps can affect fitness at various life stages, life history is likely to play an important role as to whether mal-adaptive habitat choice at individual-scale translates to population-level declines.
 Differences in breeding site fidelity, natal site fidelity, parental care, and dispersal stage may change how a particular organism reacts to an ecological trap, and how the trap influences metapopulation dynamics.
-For example, organisms without parental care must choose habitat they believe to be suitable based purely on habitat cues rather than on prior breeding success.
-The effect of this choice may depend on life history; some species may choose new breeding sites, while others remain or return year after year whether or not their young survive to adulthood (Garwood 2009).
+For example, organisms without parental care must choose habitat they believe to be suitable based purely on habitat cues rather than on prior breeding success (Blaustien 1999).
+The effect of this choice may depend on life history; some species may choose new breeding sites, while others remain or return year after year whether or not their young survive to adulthood (Refsnider et al. 2010).

 We have constructed a theoretical model to illustrate the dynamics of a two-patch metapopulation to see how mal-adaptive habitat choice affects population dynamics.
 The model is based on the ecology of the Cascades frog (*Rana cascadae*), but potentially useful to aid thinking about a number of different organisms with ontogenetic differences in dispersal across a landscape of patchily distributed habitats.
-The basic model is best suited to describe other r-selected species with dispersing juvenile stages and sedentary adults, such as plants or marine invertebrates, however we then expand the model to explore how the model changes when a different life stage disperses, and how the model changes when predation affects the dispersing versus non-dispersing life stage.
+The basic model is best suited to describe other r-selected species with dispersing juvenile stages and sedentary adults, such as plants or marine invertebrates, however expations of the model explore how the model changes when a different life stage disperses, and how the model changes when predation affects the dispersing versus non-dispersing life stage.

 We ask, under what conditions can these ecological traps help maintain populations?
 Bet hedging theory would suggest that stochastic dynamics might make it beneficial for some individuals to disperse to lower-quality habitat patches if they change environmental state independently from the higher-quality patch (Philippi and Seger 1989).
 Secondly, we ask how differences in life history patterns affect the ability of organisms to capitalize on the bet-hedging strategy.